-However, depending on the policy, an individual receiving residual, rather than total, disability benefits may receive a reduced benefit or no benefit at all if her monthly income exceeds a certain percentage of pre-disability income.
-In some policies, in order to qualify for residual disability benefits you must first qualify for a period of total disability.
+Depending on the policy, an individual receiving residual rather than total disability benefits may receive a reduced benefit, or no benefit at all, if their monthly income exceeds a certain percentage of pre-disability income.
+In some policies, to qualify for residual disability benefits you must first qualify for a period of total disability.
 You can purchase a stand-alone residual policy, known as an income replacement policy, or a total disability policy with residual coverage as a rider.
 The income replacement policy is generally less expensive than the total disability policy.

 Partial Disability Coverage: